 Danette has a bachelor’s degree in First Nations and Indigenous Studies from UBC, and has held a number of different community engagement and research related positions with the UBC First Nations House of Learning, the Ministry of Aboriginal Relations and Reconciliation, the Victoria Native Friendship Centre, the Urban Native Youth Association, the Aboriginal Mother Centre Society, and Vancouver Aboriginal Child and Family Services Society.
 Danette is passionate about the work she has been involved with at the UBC Farm Indigenous Health Garden, and with the YWCA’s Aboriginal Mentorship program.
 Danette will be on maternity leave starting in December 2015.

 SOME OF OUR PAST TEAM MEMBERS

-is from the Katzie First Nation and is currently completing an interdisciplinary Bachelor of Science with a focus on Indigenous Peoples & Land Health at UBC.
+is from the Katzie First Nation and is currently in the Midwifery program at UBC.

 is a queer Indigenous person from Driftpile Cree Nation in northern Alberta and completed his undergraduate degree at UBC Vancouver.